ModelEarth/community/farmfresh/README.md

 # Farm Fresh Data

-We're using Python in [scraper](scraper) to pull and merge locations from the national USDA dataset.
+We're using a Python [scraper](scraper) to pull and merge locations from the national USDA dataset.

 Data is displayed in the [following map](../map/starter).